Sopore: Markets and Commercial Centers

 Old Sopore is home to a historic marketplace that has been a central hub for trade and commerce for over a century.
 This marketplace is locally known as Bada Bazar, which serves as the main market of Sopore.
 Running parallel to Bada Bazar is its counterpart, the narrower Chota Bazar.
 Together, these markets host a diverse range of retail and wholesale establishments, including general stores, grocery shops, cloth merchants, readymade garment shops, copper shops, goldsmiths, and various other shops.
 Chota Bazar is also renowned for its prominent fish market, often referred to as Gaade Bazar.

 Main Chowk Sopore, often referred to as Samad Talkies Chowk due to the historic Samad Talkies Cinema that once stood there, serves as the central hub of the town.
 This bustling intersection links four key markets: Bada Bazar and Chota Bazar on one side, Iqbal Market on the opposite side, and Super Bazar and Tehsil Road on the remaining sides.
-This bustling intersection is truly the heart of Sopore, linking its vibrant commercial centers.
+This bustling intersection is the heart of Sopore, linking its vibrant commercial centers.

 Since 1947, the town's market has expanded at least fivefold.
 A major development in this expansion was the emergence of Iqbal Market, which quickly became the heart of commercial activities.
 Iqbal Market is renowned for its bustling Sunday Market, where vendors gather to sell their goods.
 Additionally, Iqbal Market connects seamlessly with Shah Faisal Market and the General Bus Stand Market, creating a vibrant and well-integrated commercial area.

 Other significant markets in Sopore include Chankhan Market, Downtown, and Tehsil Road, which is commonly referred to as Bugu.
 The New Colony area, located near the General Bus Stand, has grown from Sopore's first planned colony into a major commercial hub.
 Additionally, Amargarh and the Sopore Bypass are rapidly developing into prominent commercial zones, further enhancing the city's economic landscape.